 3. RESULTS AND DISCUSSION

-3.1-Effect of season on leafy shoot cutting:
+3.1.
+Effect of season on leafy shoot cutting

 3.1.1.
-Rooting Frequency:
+Rooting Frequency

 The effect of different season on periods of rooting frequency was found to be significant (Table 1).
 Among the different seasons, the propagation done during July–September showed maximum rooting frequency (81.91 %), which was significantly superior to all other periods followed by April–June (41.32%), while comparatively lower rooting frequencies were observed during October–December (21.72%) and January–March (10.33%), the latter being the minimum.
 Highest rooting frequency might be due to the availability of congenial humidity (70-75%) and temperature (30±5 ) during the particular period.
-The maximum relative humidity and optimum light intensity during experiment activated the synthesis of more carbohydrates in the leaves were also reported by Rani et al. (2015) in guava and Bhusari et al., in guava (2023).
+The maximum relative humidity and optimum light intensity during experiment activated the synthesis of more carbohydrates.
+Similar results were also reported by Rani et al. (2015) and Bhusari et al. (2023) in guava.

 3.1.2.
-Regeneration Frequency (%):
+Regeneration Frequency (%)

 The effect of different season on regeneration frequency (%) was found to be significant (Table 1).
 The treatments, the July–September period recorded the maximum regeneration frequency (83.66%), which was significantly superior to all other periods.
 This was followed by April–June (29.69%), and January–March (8.33%), the recorded minimum regeneration frequency (%).This increase in regeneration frequency was due to the availability of more mineral nutrients and efficient absorption by the vigorous root system.
-According to Dixit et al. (2019) in guava and Joseph and Sobhana in passion fruit (2020).
+Results of similar nature were also recorded by Dixit et al. (2019) in guava and Joseph and Sobhana in passion fruit (2020).

 3.1.3.
-Plant Height (cm):
+Plant Height (cm)

 The effect of different season on plant height (cm) was found to be significant (Table 1).
-During the July–September period recorded the maximum plant height (32.02cm), which was significantly superior to all other periods.
+July–September period recorded the maximum plant height (32.02cm), which was significantly superior to all other periods.
 The comparatively lower plant height (cm) was observed during January–March (17.25cm) and October–December (18.54cm).
-The increasing of plant height due to the availability of more mineral nutrients and efficient absorption by the vigorous root system.
-The maximum relative humidity and optimum light intensity during experiment activated the synthesis of more carbohydrates in the leaves.
-Reported byKumar et al., in guava (2023).
+The increase in plant height can be attributed to the availability of more mineral nutrients and efficient absorption by the vigorous root system.
+The maximum relative humidity and optimum light intensity during experiment activated the synthesis of more carbohydrates in the leaves (Kumar et al., 2023).

 3.1.4.
 Shoot girth (mm)

 The effect of different season on shoot girth (mm) was found to be significant (Table 1).
-Among the treatments, during July–September period recorded the maximum shoot girth (4.71mm), which was significantly superior to other treatments.
-This was followed by April–June (2.62mm),whenever comparatively lower shoot girth (mm) was observed during January–March (1.31mm).
+Among the treatments, July–September period recorded the maximum shoot girth (4.71mm), which was significantly superior to other treatments.
+This was followed by April–June (2.62mm) and comparatively lower shoot girth (mm) was observed during January–March (1.31mm).
 Improvement of shoot girth by using plant growth regulators was also noticed by Othman et al., (2023) in citrus plants.

-Table 1-Effect of season on regeneration of wilt tolerant interspecific hybrid rootstock of guava through apical shoot
+Table 1.
+Effect of season on regeneration of wilt tolerant interspecific hybrid rootstock of guava through apical shoot